The Parkinson's Progression Markers Initiative (PPMI)

 The information collected in this study will be used to help develop biomarkers for PD.
 Biomarkers are measures that may help us to understand how PD changes over time and may help us test drugs to treat the disease in the future.

-1) Parkinson disease 2) Have a positive genetic mutation in the LRRK2, SNCA or GBA gene
+1) Parkinson disease (PD) 2) Have a positive genetic mutation in the LRRK2, SNCA or GBA gene 3) Healthy controls

-This study is currently recruiting 1) people who know from prior genetic testing that they carry a "risk" gene for PD called LRRK2, GBA, or SNCA.
-2) Healthy people with a family history of PD who have an Ashkenazi Jewish or Italian heritage 3) Healthy people with a family history of the LRRK2, GBA, or SNCA gene mutation.
-4) People with Parkinson's disease with an Ashkenazi Jewish heritage.
+This study is currently recruiting 1) Healthy people of Ashkenazi Jewish, Greek, or Italian heritage with a family history of PD 2) People who know from prior genetic testing (in a clinic or through “23andMe”, for example) that they carry a "risk" gene for PD called LRRK2, SNCA or GBA.
+3) Healthy people with a first degree relative (parent, sibling or child) who is known to carry a mutation in the LRRK2, GBA or SNCA genes.
+4) People with Parkinson's disease and of Ashkenazi Jewish, Greek, or Italian heritage.

 The study has completed recruitment of healthy controls without the family history and ethnicity described above.

 18 - 80